Zainabmeher/Budget-Forecasting-using-Predictive-Analysis/README.md

 Power BI – Interactive dashboard development and data visualization.
 Power Query – Data cleaning, transformation, and preparation.
 Linear Trend Forecasting – Used to identify expenditure trends and estimate future spending patterns.
 Data Visualization Techniques – Used to present insights through charts, KPIs, slicers, and forecasting visuals.

+DATA EXTRACTION USING SQL
+The expenditure data used in this study was extracted from hospital records using SQL queries.
+SQL was employed to retrieve department-wise expenditure information, filter relevant records, and organize monthly expenditure data for analysis.
+The extracted data was then validated and prepared for further processing in Power BI and Excel.

+The use of SQL enabled efficient handling of expenditure records and ensured accurate retrieval of historical data required for trend analysis and forecasting.

 FORECAST ANALYSIS
 Historical expenditure trends were analyzed using linear trend forecasting techniques.
 The forecast suggests that departmental expenditure will continue to increase, with ICU expected to remain the highest-cost department.